Arturo Enrile

-Early life

-Enrile was born on June 20, 1940, in Lucena City to Felix Enrile and Jovita Tiongson.
-He was the cousin of the late former President Corazon Aquino and former Senator Juan Ponce Enrile.

 Personal life

-He was married to Mara Enrile.
-And they have a daughter named Tanya.
+He was married to Mara Enrile and had a daughter named Tanya.

 Career

 Military

-Enrile is a graduate of Philippine Military Academy Class of 1962.
+Enrile was a graduate of Philippine Military Academy Class of 1962.
 In 1975, he commanded the newly activated 41st Infantry Battalion under the auspices of 1st Infantry Division of Philippine Army.
 He was also the first commander of the 1st Army Training Group (1ATG) which was created in 1976 also under the 1st Infantry Division.
 He was then appointed as superintendent of the Philippine Military Academy on August 6, 1989.
 Enrile led the negotiations with the rebel leaders during the 1989 Philippine coup attempt.

 Enrile was appointed Commanding General of the Philippine Army in 1991.
 He served as Vice Chief of Staff of the Armed Forces of the Philippines before being appointed by then Fidel Ramos as Chief of Staff of the Armed Forces of the Philippines on April 12, 1994.
 He served as AFP Chief until November 30, 1996, after President Ramos extended his appointment as AFP Chief of Staff.